Chrysochares asiaticus

 Chrysochares asiaticus is a species of beetles belonging to the leaf beetle family, subfamily Eumolpinae.

 Description

 C. asiaticus reaches about 15–17 mm in length.
-Its prototum is green or greenish-blue, while the elytra are purple-red, or sometimes blue with a green sheen.
+Its pronotum is green or greenish-blue, while the elytra are purple-red, or sometimes blue with a green sheen.
 The tips of the antennae are black.

 Distribution

 C. asiaticus is distributed in Azerbaijan, southern European Russia, central Asia, Afghanistan, Mongolia, and Xinjiang (an autonomous region of China).